 Venus and Earth have a phase-locked orbital cycle that is based on a 13:8 ratio.
 This is because Venus revolves around the sun 1.618 times faster than Earth so that 13 Venus revolutions is equal to 8 Earth years.
 By establishing Venus as the key component of the sacred calendar the Maya automatically built the golden ratio into their system.

 In recent years it has become possible to make the “song of the planets” audible by programming their angular velocities into a synthesizer.
 This was achieved using Kepler’s data of their elliptical orbits.
 Particularly moving is the duo in minor mode sung by Earth and Venus.
-Below is the pattern that emerges when lines are drawn between these two planets in their tango of 2,922 days.
-Please click here to see this.
+Below is the dreamcatcher that emerges when lines are drawn between these two planets in their tango of 2,922 days.
+Please click here to see this in action.

 Of course, you may be curious about the old name of “Earth”.
 You may have guessed already that it’s based on the sound she makes as she moves through space.
 In other words, the outward expression of her infrasonic vibration: Gb.
 The Greeks called her Gea or Gæa.
 (Her “time” has always been measued from Giza, but most recently from Greenwich.)
 The Gaia Hypothesis is a theory which reflects Gæa’s biospheric system for sustaining life here.